Most officers begin their probationary service at either one of the MOD’s nuclear sites, such as AWE Aldermaston or a Naval Base in the Clyde area.

 Everyone working in the MDP is required to undergo a robust Force vetting/security process and obtain at least Security Check (SC) Clearance.
 This is the lower security clearance required by the Government and involves a credit check plus checks against such things as UK criminal and security records and, if appropriate, those of overseas countries.

-As the majority of new applicants can expect to serve their probationary period at an Atomic Weapons Establishment (AWE), you will also be required to obtain an enhanced level of vetting which is referred to as Developed Vetting (DV) clearance.
+Any new entrant expect that serves at an Atomic Weapons Establishment (AWE), will also be required to obtain an enhanced level of vetting which is referred to as Developed Vetting (DV) clearance.
 DV checks are carried out only to the extent required to safeguard national security but will include:

 The aim is to ensure that your character, personal circumstances and integrity are such that you can be trusted with access to sensitive information or assets and that you will not be vulnerable to blackmail.